zClerigo/door-alert-system/README.md

 An alert system that detects if patients with a certain RFID band are trying to leave the assisted living facility I worked at.

 I made this system alongside @Zidanni

+This web app works alongside the DXAccess door management software.